Big Game Changes Ahead for US Online Poker

 Last-minute veto in Michigan

-Over in Michigan, optimism levels heading into 2019 were high following some significant progress in the state’s new online gambling bill.
-The bill, which would give residents the right to play online poker, passed by both the Senate and the House, and it seemed the future of online gaming was quite bright indeed.
-But the optimism was short-lived when at the beginning of January, Governor Rick Snyder vetoed the bills that would formally legalize online poker, online casino gaming and sports betting in the state.
+Over in Michigan, optimism was high heading into 2019 due to significant progress on the state’s new online gambling bill.
+The bill, which would give residents the right to play online poker, passed both the Senate and the House.
+The future of online gaming seemed quite bright.

 New York